MLHale/nebraska-gencyber-modules/introduction_to_iot_node_red/README.md

 During the below installs respond yes to any prompts you receive during the following operations.

 * Install the Firefox Browser - Node-Red works best with Firefox.
-Remember we need to use the command `sudo` to preface the install command due to the Raspberry Pi implementing the Cybersecurity First Principle of __Least Privilege__
+Remember we need to use the command `sudo` to preface the install command due to the Raspberry Pi implementing the Cybersecurity First Principle of __Least Privilege__.

 ```bash
 sudo apt-get install firefox-esr